 - The top 13 Boutique hotel in San Miguel de Allende

-I had the fortune to find, Adrienne a dive instructor based in Cozumel, Mexico who is also a great writer she is writing for this site about diving in Mexico and she will give you professional tips on where to go diving and have the best experience in Mexico.
+I had the fortune to find Adrienne, a dive instructor based in Cozumel, Mexico, who is also a great writer.
+She is writing for this site about diving in Mexico, and she will give you professional tips on where to go diving and have the best experience in Mexico.
 Here below is the list of her articles.

 The best diving sites in Cozumel

-Guide to the best Mexico caves diving
+Guide to the best Mexico cave diving

 The best snorkeling spots in Cozumel